 How the parlay calculator works

-A parlay (also called an accumulator) combines two or more bets into a single wager.
+A parlay combines two or more bets into a single wager.
 Every leg must win for the parlay to pay out.
-Because the odds of each leg multiply together, parlays offer much larger payouts than single bets — but a far smaller chance of winning.
+Because the odds of each leg multiply together, parlays produce much larger payouts than single bets — but a far smaller chance of winning.
+Switch the odds format above to enter your legs in American, decimal or fractional notation; the math is identical either way.

 Frequently asked questions